AlexKalopsia/timelnr/README.md

 # Timelnr

 Timelnr is a web app built in Pyton, Flask and Jinja.
 It was originally built for the [Metal Gear Timeline](https://www.metalgeartimeline.com).
-All the data from the timeline, as well as some styling information, is pulled from a Google Sheet and automatically stored in an SQL database.
+All the data from the timeline, as well as some styling information, is pulled from a Google Sheet (to facilitate community translation) and is automagically stored in an SQL database.

 ![timelnr_header_dark](https://user-images.githubusercontent.com/706110/167256943-d16e2d4d-cee9-4d71-966f-ae684251e860.png)

 ## Requirements

+- Python 3.8
-- A MySQL database where the data will be stored
+- A MySQL database
 - A Docker environment
-- Python

-## Docker deployment
+## Setup and Deployment

-1. Create a MySQL database, and set the credentials in `timelnr/config.py` as explained in the section below
+1. Create a MySQL database, and set the correct credentials in the config file as explained in the section below
 2. Edit `start.sh` to configure your Docker environment (container name, and container port)`
 3. Create a virtual environment (`python -m venv venv`) and activate it (`. venv/bin/activate`)
 4. Run `start.sh` to build the Docker image and let it run on your server
-5. If everything works correctly, your instance of timlnr should be now reacheable, and you can now `deactivate` the virtual environment
+5. If everything works correctly, your instance of Timelnr should be now reacheable.
+You can safely `deactivate` the virtual environment

 ## Config.py